“The way to a man’s heart is through his stomach.”

 Apparently.
 But while this might now be a little dated, there is some truth in a part of it, or at least “the way to health is through the stomach”.

 Why?
 Because ever-emerging research is finding that the microbes in our gut heavily influence our health.

 The elements of absorption, bioavailability, and good gut health are intertwined and important to one another.
-This is a key factor in why NuLiv Science researchers examine the mechanisms of action in absorption and bioavailability, particularly with a focus on AstraGin® since it’s demonstrated in a study to repair damaged intestinal walls in rats with colitis, a disorder defined by inflammation in the colon.
-When intestinal walls are at their optimal level, the microbiome can flourish.
+This is a key factor in why NuLiv Science researchers examine the mechanisms of action in absorption and bioavailability, particularly with a focus on AstraGin® since it’s demonstrated in multiple studies to support a healthy gut environment.
+When the gut is at its optimal level, the microbiome can flourish.

 But if they’re not healthy, then neither are we.